AMWA-TV/is-device-configuration/docs/API requests.md

 ## Control session

-Concurrency control is left to specific device implementations, however devices MUST always return relevant error response messages and statuses when there are conflicts, errors or other noteworthy states (see [Error response messages](#error-response-messages)).
+Concurrency control is left to specific device implementations, however devices MUST always return relevant error response messages and statuses when there are conflicts, errors or other noteworthy states.

 ## URL and usage